HiAditHere/TreeCoverLoss_predictor/README.md

 have very less importance.
 Thus I decided to exclude them while training a ML model.
 I used Linear Regression as classifier because this is a 'prediction problem'.
 The model yieds a good accuracy.

-I have deployed this on heroku.
-I have made use of flask.
-Here is the link : https://todo-flaskprojecttcl.herokuapp.com/

 I had a Requirements.txt file for this but I forgot to setup a virtual enviornmwnt from the beginning :P. There were just too many unecessary packages to be installed.
 So I have not provided one.
 But the requirements are farely basic and if not present, you could simply pip install them.
 Hope you find it good.
 **Hope you like it, Feel Free To Contribute**